maxsitt/insect-detect-docs/docs/software/pisetup.md

 sudo reboot
 ```

-After the reboot you may have to reload the remote VS Code window.
-When the
+After the reboot you may have to reload the remote VS Code window (or establish
+a new SSH connection if you are using RPi Zero W (v1)).
+When the Raspberry Pi
-Raspberry Pi terminal is back and active again, we will change some of the Pi
+terminal is back and active again, we will change some of the RPi settings
-settings (use the arrow keys to navigate) with:
+(use the arrow keys to navigate) with:

 ``` bash
 sudo raspi-config